Mount Adam (Falkland Islands)

 Mount Adam (Spanish: "Monte Independencia/Monte Beaufort") is a mountain on West Falkland, part of the Hill Cove Mountains range.
 It is the highest mountain on West Falkland and is the second highest in the islands.
 It has the remains of glacial cirques on it, and is only 5 m lower than Mount Usborne, the highest peak of the Falkland Islands on East Falkland.
 Its summit is at 700 m.
 It is south west of Mount Edgeworth.
 The closest settlements are Hill Cove to the North, and Chartres to the South.

-As one of the highest mountains of the Falklands, it experienced some glaciation.
+As one of the highest mountains of the Falkland Islands, it experienced some glaciation.
 The handful of mountains over 610 m have: